George W. Woodbey: Politics

 He promoted the causes of socialism across California and was recognized as one of the great socialist orators of the time.
 His ability to bring his message to the common man made him a reputation on the streets.
 On one occasion, Woodbey was denied access to a restaurant due to his race.
 He turned the situation around by putting together a successful boycott of the restaurant and hotel with the help of socialist comrades.

 In 1902 Woodbey moved to San Diego, where he was pastor of Mt.
 Zion Baptist Church.
 He served on the executive board of the Socialist Party of California, and traveled around the state in his work.
 He believed that the socialist message of helping the poor was consistent with his Christian beliefs.

 Because of the inflammatory nature of his message, Woodbey was in and out of jail for several years.
 In 1905, after one particular incident, the police hospitalized the orator.
 He organized a protest and went to the county jail to lodge a formal complaint.
 His complaint was met by being physically thrown from the building.
 Woodbey would then press charges of assault and battery on the officer.
 The case was taken to court and a jury found the defendant not guilty.
 The verdict was not what Woodbey was looking for, but it gave him an unexpected boost with the community.
 The event also allowed him to demonize the police as shills for the capitalist machine.

-Political ideas

-George Washington Woodbey published several works on the ideas of socialism, one of which is What to do and how to do it published in 1903.
-The purpose of this pamphlet was to reach out to those citizens who didn't understand socialism's ideals or how those ideals might be implemented once socialism was adopted by the American people.
-Woodbey was a natural orator, and this pamphlet was a response to a request for a written collective of his socialist talks.
-Woodbey uses a visit to his mother after a 17-year absence to structure the pamphlet and give it a more approachable tone that an everyday person could understand.
-Woodbey makes it clear immediately that his socialist beliefs are all related to the Christian teachings of the Bible, not in conflict with them as many Christians believed at the time, by citing Genesis, Exodus, Samuel, Leviticus, Nehemiah, Isaiah, and Matthew just in the Introduction.

-His teachings are all based on the Christian belief that as God made the Earth and everything on it for the purpose of human use and survival; it and everything on it therefore belongs to the human race as a whole and cannot be owned or sold.
-However he also makes it clear that one does not have to be Christian to be socialist or vis versa, because people of all creeds can at the very least agree that humans rely on the Earth for survival.
-He goes on to support freedom of religion for all people.